 The community benefits most when an artifact facilitates future research.
 For example, future researchers may build on an artifact by extending it to cover new situations or augmenting it with new components to solve a different class of problems.
 Other researchers may try an alternative approach to solving the same problem.
 This new work can benefit by comparing new results directly with the ones produced by the artifact, and by understanding the various tradeoffs and engineering decisions that were taken in the past.

-At this stage we intend for most artifact submissions to include BOTH:
+We intend for most artifact submissions to include BOTH:

 A separate source tarball that includes just the source files.

 In most cases, artifacts should include BOTH the extended VM image AND a separate source tarball.
-The intention is that reviewers who are familiar with certain tools (e.g. Agda or OCaml) can inspect the artifact sources directly, while reviewers that are less familiar can still execute the artifact without needing to install new software on their own machines, except for QEmu.
+The intention is that reviewers who are familiar with certain tools (e.g. Agda or OCaml) can inspect the artifact sources directly, while reviewers that are less familiar can still execute the artifact without needing to install new software on their own machines besides QEmu.
 The VM image will be archived so that future researchers, say in 5 years time, do not need to worry about version incompatibilities between old tool versions and new operating systems.

 The detailed submission process is as follows: